rosenfeld/cert-generator/README.md

 # Contributions

+The source code is available in Github [here](https://github.com/rosenfeld/cert-generator).

 The included INSTRUCTIONS.html currently only mentions Linux and nginx.
 Pull requests to include instructions for other servers and operating systems are welcomed.